hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 - Finish the tutorial
 - Fix grammar

+# About

+- Self study about project management
+- Taken online courses at skillshare
+- This going to focus on APM

 # Learning source

 This note is taken from this course in Skillshare.
 Check it out if you are interested